Kelvin-Wepo/Haki_Mkononi/README.md

-Here’s the updated README with the new video call feature:
+Here’s a redrafted version of your README that incorporates the new notification feature based on case status changes:

 ---